Sort by column in Power BI Desktop

-Now, with the visual selected, we can select Day of Week, instead of the default (Name of Day), and the visual now sorts in the order we want: by the day of the week.
+Now, with the visual selected, we can select MonthOfYear, instead of the default (MonthName), and the visual now sorts in the order we want: by the month of the year.

 And that's it.
 Remember that you must select a column in the Fields pane for the Sort by Column button to become active.